Let’s Talk about São Paulo

-- Rua 25 de Março: have you ever wondered how the biggest commerce area in Latin America looks like?
-This street is every shopper’s paradise.
+- Rua 25 de Março: have you ever wondered what the largest and most concentrated shopping area in Latin America looks like?
+This street is every discount shopper’s paradise.

 - Mercado Municipal: made for foodies and shoppers alike.
-This is the place to be if you want to try the best food there is in São Paulo!
+This is the place to be if you want to try some of the best food in São Paulo!

 - Autódromo de Interlagos: how about seeing a Formula 1 race first-hand?
-Many world titles were decided in this circuit.
+Many world titles have been decided on this circuit.

 - Zoo Safári: this is no old boring regular zoo!
-At this zoo, you drive in with your car while the animals roam free outside.
+This zoo is more like a safari!
+You drive in with your car while the animals roam free outside.
 Quite a role reversal, no?

 Now, we know more about São Paulo and its history.
 Should we spend a weekend there for one of our RioLIVE! activities?
-Tell us about it!
+Tell us what you think!

 See you next time!